-- CNPSL division focused on investing in placemaking and design, working directly with trusted partners - Engagement with communities through public meetings, consultations and publicly available documentation, ensuring we listened to their views and met local needs - Opening of new schools and health facilities - Focus on placemaking and sustainable communities. - Divisional local planning meetings and engagement with housing associations - Divisional attendance at HBF and NHBC events - Engagement with industry bodies and Government on policy, including the Future Homes Standard, New Homes Ombudsman and Building Safety Regulator - Regular engagement with the Environment Agency and local water authorities.
+- CNPSL division focused on investing in placemaking and design, working directly with trusted partners - Engagement with communities through public meetings, consultations and publicly available documentation, ensuring we listened to their views and met local needs - Opening of new schools and health facilities - Focus on placemaking and sustainable communities.

-- Development of attractive communities that are valued by our customers and communities - Launch of a standardised house type range that draws upon build and design quality - Receipt of Armed Forces Covenant Employer Recognition Scheme - Formation of Sustainability Committee reporting to the Executive Committee and Board - Feedback and communication from partners, provided at divisional board meetings. - Better understanding of what housing association partners expect from our engagement with them - Awareness of Government's requirements and changes to legislation so we can meet our obligations as developers - Awards received from the NHBC and the HBF.
+- Development of attractive communities that are valued by our customers and communities - Launch of a standardised house type range that draws upon build and design quality - Receipt of Armed Forces Covenant Employer Recognition Scheme - Formation of Sustainability Committee reporting to the Executive Committee and Board - Feedback and communication from partners, provided at divisional board meetings.